July 28, 2011

 to this provision includes a temporary absence of student diagnosed with autism

-spectrum disorder for an appointment with a health care practitioner
+spectrum disorder for an appointment with a health care practitioner to receive a generally recognized service for persons with autism spectrum disorder.

 Under